 Over the year to 31 March 2023 markets were in a heightened state of volatility, significantly influenced by a multitude of macroeconomics factors.
-Whilst some pandemic related inflation drives have receded, war in Ukraine and consumer demand have continued to drive inflation.
-Whilst inflation has influenced some company fundamentals, the changing expectations around the path of interest rates have proved consistently market moving, prompting significant style and factor rotations.
+Whilst some pandemic related inflation drives have receded, war in Ukraine and consur has influenced some company fundamentals, the changing expectations around the path of interest rates have proved consistently market moving, prompting significant style and factor rotations.